MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 #### Categorize individual workloads

-- Consider running workloads on the device/edge to leverage local compute for low latency and not always connected scenarios.
-Consider running workloads in the cloud to leverage scale.
+- Consider running workloads on the device/edge to use local compute for low latency and not always connected scenarios.
+Consider running workloads in the cloud to use scale.

 - Consider separating workloads by time constraint and required latency and response times, for example response within seconds versus and batch oriented per hour.
 Depending on system constraints such as network throughput or latency the solution may demand running your workload at the edge.